LanderDC/pyrodigal-rv/README.md

 To evaluate `pyrodigal-rv` ORF prediction in RNA viruses, all *Riboviria* sequences in RefSeq indicated as "complete" by the sequence submission authors and without N's in the sequence were used as a benchmark (*n=9,001*).

 All tools were run in closed mode (`-c`) and `pyrodigal` was forced to use genetic code 1 (`-g 1`) for the benchmarking as this is the most used genetic code by RNA viruses.
-After comparison with the CDS annotations from RefSeq `pyrodigal` and `pyrodigal-rv` give 58.9% and 49.4% exact matches respectively, while both of them also predicted ~25% CDSs with different start and/or stop sites compared to RefSeq.
+After comparison with the CDS annotations from RefSeq, `pyrodigal` and `pyrodigal-rv` give 58.9% and 49.4% exact matches respectively, while both of them also predicted ~25% CDSs with different start and/or stop sites compared to RefSeq.
 For `pyrodigal-rv` another 12.4% was predicted to only have a different translation table.

 As expected `pyrodigal-gv` had almost no exact matches because it contains no metagenomic models with genetic code 1, and it also predicts 28.8% CDSs with different start/stop sites (4.6% higher than `pyrodigal-rv`).